 This study has been carried out by Jean-Pierre Vercruysse for Directorate D, DG REGIO of the European Commission with the purpose of better understanding the added-value of cross-border CLLD in the framework of Interreg.

-We publish below the Executive Summary of the study and we’ll add the link to the full report when published.
+We publish below the Executive Summary of the study.
+The full report is available HERE.

 Community-Led Local Development